zeeshanjunaid/ledgy.com/src/markdown/jobs/software-engineer.md

 ###### At Ledgy, you will
 * Be part of a company that scales from Switzerland to be the major player in Europe
-* Generous stock options (that will, of course, grow by 1,000×)
 * Work with a passionate team of outdoor, meditation, and space enthusiasts
+* Receive stock options of up to 1 %  (that will, of course, grow by 1,000×)
+* Enjoy an annual salary of $80.000—100.000

 ### Sounds interesting?